rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    knows that my heart is in the right place and (b) she will call me out appropriately if I behave in a way she thinks is inapropriate.)

-1. Comments for seniors.  cs-seniors-2018 (Monday)

-1. The Public Web and the Private Web.  public-private-web-2018-05-15.
-   (Tuesday, mostly written)

-1. Better marketing.
-The new Admissions site.
-So much better than the printed material we are receiving.
-Does actually get to our strengths.
-   Uses the right logo.

 1. The bad logo?

-1. Alternate EOCEs.
-Mostly written.

 1. About EOCEs.
 (Based on <http://www.cs.grinnell.edu/~rebelsky/about-eoc.html>)

-1. Drawers.

-1. Fonts.
-Sketched.

 1. Depressed and obsessed (or "Putting the marketing campaign behind me).
    The advent of our new "institutional identity" and noun-phrase-centric